ninramos/targetgene-blast-search/README.md

-## Blasting with target gene of interest
+## Blast with target gene of interest

 1. To run blast, first create a built blast database with target enrichment data for luciferase (exon 129)